Asymptotic expansion of smooth functions in polynomials in deterministic matrices and iid GUE matrices: Introduction

-\begin{itemize} \item In Theorem \ref{3lessopti}, one only considered a single function $f$ evaluated in a self-adjoint polynomial $P$.
-However one could easily adapt the proof of Theorem \ref{3TTheo} (see Remark \ref{produf}) to consider a product of function $f_i$ evaluated in self-adjoint polynomials $P_i$ and get a similar result.
-The main difference would be that instead of $\norm{f}_{\mathcal{C}^{4(k+1) +2}}$ one would have $ \max_i \norm{f_i}_{\mathcal{C}^{4(k+1) +2}}$. \item The coefficients $(\alpha_i^P(f,Z^N))_{1\leq i\leq k}$ are continuous with respect to the matrices $Z^N$ with respect to the operator norm.
-Indeed as one can see in formula \eqref{exprdescoeff}, those coefficients can more or less be defined as an integral of the trace of a power series in $Z^N$ and free semicircular variables.
-Actually more generally if $Z^N$ converges in distribution when $N$ goes to infinity (as defined in Definition \ref{3freeprob}) towards a family of noncommutative random variables $Z$, then for every $i$, $\alpha_i^P(f,Z^N)$ converges towards $\alpha_i^P(f,Z)$.
-It is a natural consequence of the fact that if $x$ is a family of free semicircular variables free from $Z^N$ for any $N$, then the family $(x,Z^N)_N$ converges in distribution towards the family $(x,Z)$ where $x$ and $Z$ are free.
-Thanks to this representation of the coefficients, one can also deduce some properties of continuity with respect to $f$ and $P$. \item We assumed that the matrices $Z^{N}$ are deterministic, but thanks to Fubini's theorem we can assume that they are random matrices as long as they are independent from $X^N$.
+\begin{itemize} \item In Theorem \ref{3lessopti}, we only considered a single function $f$ evaluated in a self-adjoint polynomial $P$.
+However, one could easily adapt the proof of Theorem \ref{3TTheo} to consider a product of functions $f_i$ evaluated in self-adjoint polynomials $P_i$ and get a similar result.
+The main difference would be that instead of $\norm{f}_{\mathcal{C}^{4(k+1) +2}}$ one would have $ \max_i \norm{f_i}_{\mathcal{C}^{4(k+1) +2}}$.
+One could also adapt the proof to deal with the case of a product of traces.
+We give more details about those two situations in Remark \ref{produf}. \item The coefficients $(\alpha_i^P(f,Z^N))_{1\leq i\leq k}$ are continuous with respect to all of their parameters, $f,Z^N$ and $P$.
+We give a precise statement in Corollary \ref{continucoeff}.
+In particular if $Z^N$ converges in distribution when $N$ goes to infinity (as defined in Definition \ref{3freeprob}) towards a family of noncommutative random variables $Z$, then for every $i$, $\alpha_i^P(f,Z^N)$ converges towards $\alpha_i^P(f,Z)$. \item We assumed that the matrices $Z^{N}$ are deterministic, but thanks to Fubini's theorem we can assume that they are random matrices as long as they are independent from $X^N$.
 In this situation though, $K_N^n$ in the right side of the inequality is a random variable (and thus we need some additional assumptions if we want its expectation to be finite for instance). \item We assumed that the matrices $Z^N$ were uniformly bounded over $N$.
 This is a technical assumption which is necessary to make sure that the coefficients $\alpha_i^P$ are well-defined.
-However as we can see in Theorem \ref{3TTheo}, one can relax this assumption.
-That being said, in order for Equation \eqref{3mainresu0} to be meaningful one has to be careful that the term ${K_N^n}^4$ is not compensating the term $N^{-2}$. \item The exponent $12$ in the term $k^{12k}$ is very suboptimal and could easily be optimized a bit more in the proof of Theorem \ref{3lessopti}.
+However, as we can see in Theorem \ref{3TTheo}, one can relax this assumption.
+That being said, in order for Equation \eqref{3mainresu0} to be meaningful one has to be careful that the term ${K_N^n}^4$ does not overwhelm the term $N^{-2}$. \item The exponent $12$ in the term $k^{12k}$ is very suboptimal and could easily be optimized a bit more in the proof of Theorem \ref{3lessopti}.
 For a better bound we refer to Theorem \ref{3TTheo}, where the term $k^{12k}$ is replaced by $k^{3k}$.
-However in order to work with the $\mathcal{C}^k$-norm instead of the moments of the Fourier transform, we were forced to increase this term. \item Although we cannot take $k=\infty$, hence only getting a finite Taylor expansion, we can still take $k$ which depends on $N$.
-However to keep the last term under control we need to estimate the $k$-th derivative of $f$. \item Since the probability that there is an eigenvalue of $P(X^N,Z^N)$ outside of a neighborhood of $P(x,Z^N)$ is exponentially small as $N$ goes to infinity, the smoothness assumption on $f$ only needs to be verified on a neighborhood of $P(X^N,Z^N)$ for an asymptotic expansion to exist. \end{itemize}
+However, in order to work with the $\mathcal{C}^k$-norm instead of the moments of the Fourier transform, we were forced to increase this term. \item Although we cannot take $k=\infty$, and hence we only get a finite Taylor expansion, we can still take $k$ which depends on $N$.
+However, to keep the last term under control we need to estimate the $k$-th derivative of $f$. \item Since the probability that there is an eigenvalue of $P(X^N,Z^N)$ outside of a neighborhood of $P(x,Z^N)$ is exponentially small as $N$ goes to infinity, the smoothness assumption on $f$ only needs to be verified on a neighborhood of $P(X^N,Z^N)$ for such an asymptotic expansion to exist. \end{itemize}

 As we said earlier in the introduction, by studying the trace of a smooth function evaluated in $P(X_1^N,\dots,X_d^N)$, Haagerup and Thorbj\o rnsen were able to show in \cite{HT} that the spectrum of $P(X_1^N,\dots,$ $ X_d^N)$ converges for the Hausdorff distance towards an explicit subset of $\R$.
 We summarized this result in Equation \eqref{3spec}.
 With the full finite order Taylor expansion, by taking $f: x\to g(N^{\alpha}x)$ where $g$ is a well-chosen smooth function, one can show the following proposition.